-Press F9 to see the Budget data to reference to the budget data for the Operating Expense sub-accounts.
+• Press F9 to see the Budget data.
+The Budget data will be used as the reference for generating values for the Operating Expense sub-accounts.

 These will be the accounts: Payroll and related expenses, Distribution, Occupancy Expenses, Research and Development, Sales and Marketing, Depreciation, Amortization, Administrative Expenses, Other operating Expenses (Income).